prometheus/docs/content/docs/operating/security.md

 release date with you, acknowledging your effort and mentioning you by name if you want.

+Prometheus is maintained by volunteers, not by a company.
+Therefore, fixing on security issues is done on a best-effort basis.
+We thrive to fix security issues in less than 7 days.

 ## Prometheus

 It is presumed that untrusted users have access to the Prometheus HTTP endpoint